 I like to keep some frozen vegetables and fish on hand in case of emergencies.

 Examples of foods I buy on a weekly basis:

 - bell peppers

 I’ve been doing the Whole Life Challenge since 2012 and I’d love to share my experience with you and help you make the best of your challenge experience.
-To join my team the Worldwide Warriors, follow this link or click on the image below.
+To join my team the Worldwide Warriors, follow this link.